-3.4 Examination fee payments
+2.4 Examination fee payments

-Details of the current examination fees, examination dates, and opening and closing dates for applications are published on the Physician Associate National Certification Examination website.
+Details of the current examination fees, examination dates, and opening and closing dates for applications are published on the Physician Associate National Examination website.

-Payment of examination fees can only be made via PayPal, and candidates who submit an application will be contacted once the application period has closed with details on how to make payment.
-Payments via cash or cheque/banker's draft are not accepted.
+Payment of examination fees can only be made via credit or debit card during the application process.
+Payments via cash, cheque/banker's draft or bank transfer are not accepted.